 Here are the techniques I've used successfully for connecting from my Windows computer to my Raspberry Pi 3 running Raspbian.
-I experimented with a few techniques because at first I didn't have a WiFi router, and the router I did have had only one Ethernet port.
-After that I got a WiFi router.
+I experimented with a few techniques because at first I didn't have a WiFi modem, and the modem I did have had only one Ethernet port.
+After that I got a WiFi modem.

 IMPORTANT: Normally you'd turn off your Raspberry Pi by using the shutdown command from a command line or use an option in a graphical user intereface.
 But we're still just trying to connect to the Pi at this point.
 If you have problems, don't remove power if it's been on for only a few seconds since there may be data waiting to be written to the SD card.
 Wait a minute or so before turning it off or watch the SD card indicator light to see when it's been quiet before removing power.